 It is amazingly powerful tool that gently creates quick results for children.
 Imagine what it could do for your child?

-We combine hair testing, nutritional supplementation, kid friendly foods without a restrictive diet, and near infrared light for incredible healing.
+We combine hair testing, nutritional supplementation, kid friendly foods without a restrictive diet, grounding, and near infrared light for incredible healing.
 This truly makes Fed and Focused REVOLUTIONARY in its approach and a true category of ONE.

 Hair Mineral Analysis Testing